growdigital/Notes/calm/index.md

 _Picket fence by David Hunter_

 To keep areas secure, thick double hedging can be planted or installing locally-sourced roundwood fences and gates.

+For any large area of rough grass, I recommend a wheeled brush cutter for cutting the grass paths.
+In my experience, they cope much better than a standard lawn mower if the grass gets too long.
+We have an [Oleo-Mac WB 51 S6](https://www.thegreenreaper.co.uk/oleo-mac-deb-518-wheeled-brush-mower) with everything stripped down!
+At £1,000 it is expensive but very useful.

 ## Plants